postgres/postgres/contrib/pg_tde/documentation/docs/functions.md

 ## pg_tde_is_encrypted

-Tells if a table is encrypted using the `tde_heap` access method or not.
+Tells if a relation is encrypted using the `pg_tde` extension or not.

 To verify a table encryption, run the following statement: